Woynaroski Lab: Biobehavioral Approaches in NeuroDevelopment (BAND)

 Graduate Research Assistant, Hearing and Speech Sciences

-Jennifer is a third year PhD candidate in the Department of Hearing and Speech Sciences.
+Jennifer is a fourth year PhD candidate in the Department of Hearing and Speech Sciences.
 She completed her bachelors in Communication Sciences and Disorders from James Madison University and her masters in Speech-Language Pathology at Vanderbilt University.

 Jennifer’s research interests include caregiver-infant interaction, infant language development, and interventions designed to address risk factors that contribute to autism and other neurodevelopmental disorders.
 You can learn more about her work here.